civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 282

-  **(1)** Every one who, being the parent, guardian or person having the lawful care or charge of a **child** under the age of **14** years, takes, entices away, conceals, detains, receives or harbours that **child**, in contravention of a custody order **or a parenting order** made by a court anywhere in Canada, with intent to deprive a parent or guardian, or any other person who has the lawful care or charge of that **child**, of the possession of that **child** is guilty of
+  **(1)** Every one who, being the parent, guardian or person having the lawful care or charge of a child under the age of 14 years, takes, entices away, conceals, detains, receives or harbours that child, in contravention of a custody order or a parenting order made by a court anywhere in Canada, with intent to deprive a parent or guardian, or any other person who has the lawful care or charge of that child, of the possession of that child is guilty of

     an indictable offence and is liable to imprisonment for a term not exceeding ten years; or

     an offence punishable on summary conviction.

-  **(2)** **If** a count charges an offence under subsection (1) and the offence is not proven only because the accused did not believe that there was a valid custody order **or parenting order** but the evidence does prove an offence under section 283, the accused may be convicted of an offence under **that** section.
+  **(2)** If a count charges an offence under subsection (1) and the offence is not proven only because the accused did not believe that there was a valid custody order or parenting order but the evidence does prove an offence under section 283, the accused may be convicted of an offence under that section.

-> **Explanatory Note**:
-> Existing text of section 282:
-> *Existing Text*:
-> > Every one who, being the parent, guardian or person having the lawful care or charge of a person under the age of fourteen years, takes, entices away, conceals, detains, receives or harbours that person, in contravention of the custody provisions of a custody order in relation to that person made by a court anywhere in Canada, with intent to deprive a parent or guardian, or any other person who has the lawful care or charge of that person, of the possession of that person is guilty of
-> > an indictable offence and is liable to imprisonment for a term not exceeding ten years; or
-> > an offence punishable on summary conviction.
-> > Where a count charges an offence under subsection (1) and the offence is not proven only because the accused did not believe that there was a valid custody order but the evidence does prove an offence under section 283, the accused may be convicted of an offence under section 283.

 ### Section 124